 Data last Friday showed currency speculators added bearish bets on the yen, while trimming bets against the greenback.

-Among the G3 currencies, the euro has been the standout performer, having notched up gains of 3.5 percent against the dollar since the start of the year.
+Among the G3 currencies, the euro has been the standout performer, having notched up gains of 3.5 percent on the greenback so far in 2013 as well.

 Data last Friday showing euro zone factories had their best month in nearly a year during January underscored optimism for the euro.

-U.S. jobs data was mixed with employment growing modestly in January but encouragingly, job gains in the previous two months were larger than first reported.
+U.S. jobs data was mixed with employment growing modestly in January.
+Encouragingly, job gains in the previous two months were larger than first reported.

-The Bank of England is expected to maintain a dovish tone when it meets on Thursday.
+The Bank of England also meets Thursday and should maintain a dovish tone.
 This will give no reprieve to sterling, which has slumped to 15-month lows on the euro.
 The common currency bought 86.91 pence, having risen as high as 87.16 pence.

-Commodity currencies have somewhat faded into the background, although the New Zealand dollar has been quietly grinding higher thanks to the hawkish tone struck by the Reserve Bank of New Zealand in recent comments.
+Commodity currencies have somewhat faded into the background, although the New Zealand dollar has been quietly grinding higher thanks to recent hawkish-sounding comments from the Reserve Bank of New Zealand.

-The Aussie is set to remain on the defensive as the Reserve Bank of Australia (RBA) is expected to keep the door open to more rate cuts this week.
+The Aussie is set to remain on the back foot with the Reserve Bank of Australia (RBA) likely to keep the door open to more rate cuts this week.